 - What, if anything, appears to worsen your symptoms?

 What you can do in the meantime

-While you're waiting for your appointment, drink until your thirst is relieved, as often as necessary.
-Avoid activities that might cause dehydration, such as physical exertion or spending time in the heat.
+While you're waiting for your appointment, drink until your thirst is eased, as often as necessary.
+Avoid activities that might cause dehydration, such as exercise, other physical exertion or spending time in the heat.